Blues chord progressions

 The E7(#9) chord with short notation: X7678X.
 A7 is here recommended to play as a barre chord.

-Variation of 12 Bar Blues in E with a forth chord
+Variation of 12 Bar Blues in E with a fourth chord

 So far we have only used three chords, but here is a fourth chord (ii7) is added in the ninth bar.

-Variation of 12 Bar Blues in A with a forth chord
+Variation of 12 Bar Blues in A with a fourth chord

 As always, the same interval of chords could be used in another key.